sumnerevans/sumnerevans.com/content/posts/school/is-getting-a-masters-in-cs-worth-it.md

 If you are ahead in school (I was 2 years ahead), having an extra year of college experience is often worth it.
-Even if you are just a semester ahead, you will end up going to school for only more semester compared to your peers who are just getting a bachelor's degree.
+Even if you are just a semester ahead, you will end up going to school for only one more semester compared to your peers who are just getting a bachelor's degree.
 (And some of them will take 4.5 or 5 years anyway due to various circumstances.)
 I have one friend who got only an undergraduate degree who told me that he regrets graduating in 3.5 years as he